pebreo/pebreo.github.io/midgame/part2-freedom-dividend.md

 **The Freedom Dividend: net, fertilizer, and soil**

 What is the Freedom Dividend?
 It was the 2020 US presidential candidate Andrew Yang's signature proposal during his campaign.
-It is to provide a universal payment of $1,000 per month to all American adults as a solution to inevitable consequences of robot labor and technology developments in general.
+It is a universal payment of $1,000 per month to all American adults as a solution to inevitable consequences of dizzying improvements in technology leaving people behind.

 In the United States, the five most common jobs are administrtive/clerical work, retail/sales, food service/prep, truck driving/transportation, and manufacturing.
 Those jobs take up about **half of all** jobs in America.
 So what?